Skip to content

 Most packaged bank account travel insurance includes winter sports – but double check your policy documents just in case.
 Some will put limits on winter sports cover– for example, the Co-op won’t cover medical expenses incurred during winter sports if you are over 64.
 Meanwhile Virgin Money only covers winter sports for up to 17 days in total each year.

-Most packaged bank account travel insurance covers your partner and children too.
-You’ll need to be cohabiting with your partner or married – your other half is unlikely to be covered if you don’t live together.
+Most packaged bank account travel insurance policies cover your partner if you're cohabiting or married – your other half is unlikely to be covered if you don’t live together.

 Rules on covering children vary.
 With Virgin’s M account, there is cover for up to four dependants under 18 either in full-time education or living with you.
 With Lloyds, children must be under 18 or under 24 and in full-time education and must travel with the account holder, their spouse, partner, civil partner or a responsible adult.

-Nationwide and NatWest both won’t cover your offspring if they are married or in a civil partnership, even if they meet the age requirements.
+Both Nationwide and NatWest won’t cover your offspring if your kids are married or in a civil partnership, even if they meet the age requirements.

 All travel insurance policies have small print dictating where you can leave your baggage and possessions for them to be covered.
 Anything deemed negligent – such as leaving your stuff unattended on the beach – will result in a claim being rejected.
 Valuables are generally only covered while on your person or in a locked hotel safe.

 All travel insurance policies will specify a maximum trip length, even on annual policies.
 About 31 days is typical, but you can often pay extra for an extended trip.
-More expensive accounts may cover longer trip – Lloyds’ Premier account holders are automatically covered for trips up to 62 days, for instance.
+More expensive accounts may cover longer trip.

 Most policies will only cover UK trips for a minimum of two or three nights, and it will usually need to include pre-booked accommodation.